ryanmcgrath/wii-js/readme.md

 **wii-js Demo: [http://venodesigns.net/wii/](http://venodesigns.net/wii/)**

+Working with the Wii's browser can be odd - it has moderately good support for CSS, so you're never really as bad off as you'd be with a version of Internet Explorer - that said, if you're looking for a good read on what's supported, check out **[this article on Opera Wii supported technologies](http://www.opera.com/docs/specs/opera9/?platform=wii)**.

 Questions, comments, criticism and praise can be directed to me at the following outlets:

 - You can email me at **ryan [at] venodesigns (dot) net**.